tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

     print('Well done!')
 {% endhighlight %}

-However, this code would print "Well done!" regardless of whether or not the mark exceeds fifty:
+But, the following code will print “Well done!” regardless of whether or not the mark exceeds fifty:

 {% highlight py %}
 mark = 20